TaroDumpling/Portfolio-Project/Healthcare Insurance Consumer Marketing/README.md

 Source from https://www.kaggle.com/datasets/fibonamew/insurance-data
 - This dataset contains information about 7 features and the actual medical charges incurred by over 1300 customers within ACME Insurance Inc. The age column from this dataset is from 18-64, so assuming no Medicare plans.
 - The purpose of this project is to visualize the most profitable consumer profiles for ACME Insurance Inc and increase the effectiveness and efficiency of advertising campaigns.
+- In my case, target consumer is defined as the group of consumer that generate the maximum revenue (highest charge)

 # Actionable Insights
 - Discovered the 2 most correlated consumer features in respect to the company's revenue are smoking status with